VIoTGPT: Learning to Schedule Vision Tools in LLMs towards Intelligent Video Internet of Things: Abstract

 \section{Abstract}

 Video Internet of Things (VIoT) has shown full potential in collecting an unprecedented volume of video data.
-Learning to schedule perceiving models and analyzing the collected videos intelligently will be potential sparks for VIoT.
-In this paper, to address the challenges posed by the fine-grained and interrelated vision tool usage of VIoT, we build VIoTGPT, the framework based on LLMs to correctly interact with humans, query knowledge videos, and invoke vision models to accomplish complicated tasks.
-To support VIoTGPT and related future works, we meticulously crafted the training dataset and established benchmarks involving 11 representative vision models across three categories based on semi-automatic annotations.
-To guide LLM to act as the intelligent agent towards intelligent VIoT, we resort to ReAct instruction tuning based on the collected VIoT dataset to learn the tool capability.
-Quantitative and qualitative experimental results and analyses demonstrate the effectiveness of VIoTGPT.
+How to schedule the domain-specific perceiving models and analyze the collected videos uniformly, efficiently, and especially intelligently to accomplish complicated tasks is challenging.
+To address the challenge, we build VIoTGPT, the framework based on LLMs to correctly interact with humans, query knowledge videos, and invoke vision models to analyze multimedia data collaboratively.
+To support VIoTGPT and related future works, we meticulously crafted the VIoT-Tool dataset, including the training dataset and the benchmark involving 11 representative vision models across three categories based on semi-automatic annotations.
+To guide LLM to act as the intelligent agent towards intelligent VIoT, we resort to the ReAct instruction tuning method based on VIoT-Tool to learn the tool capability.
+Quantitative and qualitative experiments and analyses demonstrate the effectiveness of VIoTGPT.
+We believe VIoTGPT contributes to improving human-centered experiences in VIoT applications.
+The project website is \url{https://github.com/zhongyy/VIoTGPT}.